 - When it would be necessary to facilitate the achievement of the above, to provide any appropriate service, trade or business.

 The first project was a pottery set up in Carl Clowes’s garage.
-This was shortly followed by a knitting factory set up originally set up in a caravan.
-As things developed Antur Aelhaearn was later able to build it’s own workshop.
-Altogether the managed to give employment to fifteen people.
+This was shortly followed by a knitting factory set up originally in a caravan.
+As things developed Antur Aelhaearn was later able to build its own workshop.
+Altogether Antur they to give employment to fifteen people.
 The venture was also able to rebuild the village playing fields and to refurbish the chapel vestry as a village hall.

 Over the years the Antur has had to adapt.
 By now the pottery and clothing is gone, but the next plan is to open a woodwork workshop and a workshop producing metal work.
-Following that office space to be rented out, a showroom to display local crafts and produce.
+Following that, office space to be rented out and a showroom to display local crafts and produce.
 Finally the plan is to open a Cafe with locally produced cakes and beer from local breweries.

-When the village was due to come up for sale for £35,000 by the quarry owners Amalgamated Roadstone Corporation Carl Clowes had an idea that the location would be ideal for a residential Welsh language learning centre.
-Even though they were up against other interested parties – a place to rehabilitate offenders and BP wanted it to dump oil tanks out of sight – they managed to secure the place for £25,000.
+When the village was due to come up for sale for £35,000 by the quarry owners Amalgamated Roadstone Corporation, Carl Clowes had an idea that the location would be ideal for a residential Welsh language learning centre.
+Even though they were up against other interested parties – a place to rehabilitate offenders and — a proposal by BP — a place to dump oil tanks out of sight – they managed to secure the place for £25,000.
 This was due the local nature of the bid and to their credit the Quarry company donated 5,000 back to the venture.

 There have been some community cooperative ventures that haven’t been so successful.
 The garage in Clynnog Fawr lost out on a lot of custom when a bypass was created and has now been sold.
 There were plans to open a mansion house Plas Pistyll as a training hotel and traditional cooking centre in order to raise the standard and respect of the area vis a vis the tourist industry.
 However these fell through with a certain amount of rancour and bad feeling.

-There are community cooperatives spread out throughout Wales by now.
-The Wales Coop But nothing like the concentration in this area.
+By now there are community cooperatives spread out throughout Wales, but nothing like the concentration in this area.

 Why is Bro’r Eifl like this?
-Well, there are similarities with places like Oileán Chléire (Cape Clear), Mondragon in Euskadi (the Basque country) and Marinaleda in Sevilla, Spain to some extent.
-First thing to notice is that there are visionary and strong willed individuals behind them.
+Well, there are some similarities with places like Oileán Chléire (Cape Clear), Mondragon in Euskadi (the Basque country) and Marinaleda in Sevilla, Spain.
+The first thing to notice is that there are visionary and strong-willed individuals behind them.
 For example José María Arizmendiarrieta in the Mondragon experience.
 But they also all have strong cultural and political identities.
-For example Mondragon with it’s basque cultural identity and pro-independence ethos.
+For example Mondragon with its Basque cultural identity and pro-independence ethos.

 I hope this article shows that there is a lot of scope for this type of venture.
 Not only can they bring income and employment into an area they can bind and revive community spirit.
-It is something similar areas like my own in should take inspiration from.
+It is something from which areas similar to my own in should take inspiration.

 The Nant Gwrtheyrn experience has inspired a few songs.
 This is on by the group Ac Eraill – Byw fyddi Nant Gwrtheyrn (Nant Gwrtheyrn will live).